-Lisa Dunn, Area Director of the Alabama Chapter of the American Foundation for Suicide Prevention, introduces the mission and objectives of the Alabama Chapter, presents suicide statistics and invites viewers to join the movement to prevent suicide.
+Lisa Holman, Area Director of the Alabama Chapter of the American Foundation for Suicide Prevention, introduces the mission and objectives of the Alabama Chapter, presents suicide statistics and invites viewers to join the movement to prevent suicide.

 Welcome.
 We are the Alabama chapter of the American Foundation for Suicide Prevention.

 The grassroots work we do focuses on eliminating the loss of life from suicide by: delivering innovative prevention programs, educating the public about risk factors and warning signs, raising funds for suicide research and programs, and reaching out to those individuals who have lost someone to suicide.

 As a part of AFSP’s growing nationwide network of chapters, we bring together people from all backgrounds who want to prevent suicide in our communities.
 Families and friends who have lost someone to suicide, vulnerable individuals, mental health professionals, clergy, educators, students, community/business leaders, and many others energize our chapter.

 Please click the link below for a list of the Board of Directors